mjc-gh/esper/README.md

 ### Deploying

 Esper ships as a standalone executable with a small set of command-line options.
-Here is the espers help screen for more details on the supported options:
+Here is esper's help screen for more details on the supported
+options:

 ```
 $ esper --help